-- May: The search committee works together to draft ground rules. - Later in May: Finalize the ground rules, develop selection criteria rubric (entire search committee) and craft Ad (entire search committee) - May 24-June 14: Submit committee ground rules, ad, and position criteria rubric to Provost's Office for suggestions and revisions, then approval and posting of ad by Provost's Office - June 14 through application deadline: Recruiting efforts (entire search committee-see process guidelines) - Summer: Decide the class (and class section) that the candidates will teach for their demonstrations, so the professor can amend the Fall course syllabus to include this information. - September 13-24: Dean emails search chair handouts with reminders of search process and best practices for equitable and inclusive searches.
+- Early May: Meeting #1: The search chair is appointed and the committee works together to draft ground rules. - Mid-May: Meeting #2: Finalize the ground rules, develop selection criteria rubric (entire search committee) and craft Ad (entire search committee) - May 13-31: Submit committee ground rules, ad, and position criteria rubric to Provost's Office for suggestions and revisions, then approval and posting of ad by Provost's Office - June 1 through application deadline: Recruiting efforts (entire search committeesee process guidelines) - Summer: Decide the class (and class section) that the candidates will teach for their demonstrations, so the professor can amend the Fall course syllabus to include this information. - September 9-20: Dean emails search chair handouts with reminders of search process and best practices for equitable and inclusive searches.
 Search committee reviews and discusses materials.
-Dean and DEIB representative will have walk-in times available at the STEAMery in following weeks to answer questions or provide clarifications to search chairs or committee members. - October 10: Suggested deadline for applications.
+Dean and DEIB representative will have walk-in times available at the STEAMery in following weeks to answer questions or provide clarifications to search chairs or committee members. - October 7: Suggested deadline for applications.
 Amend the following schedule based on the selected deadline, keeping the spacing between events.
 You may want to work back from the date you wish to make a final selection.
-Remember that candidate on-campus visits need to be scheduled during the instructional days of the semester. - October 11- 13: Minimum requirement meeting, to generate a list of candidates that meet minimum requirements (qualified applicant list). - October 14 -22: Screening of qualified applicants against the evaluation rubric - October 25: Meeting to generate top-third list - October 25-November 1: Evaluation of top-third candidates - November 1- 5: Meeting to generate phone interview short list (~6-9 candidates) - November 8-12: Phone Interviews of the short list - November 15-16: Individual evaluation of phone interviewees. - November 22: Meeting to select top 3, unranked, candidates for interview (entire search committee) - November 23-December 10: Contact references for top 3 - November 29-December 3: On campus interviews - December 6-10: Final selection
+Remember that candidate on-campus visits need to be scheduled during the instructional days of the semester. - October 8-14: Meeting #3: Minimum requirement meeting, to generate a list of candidates that meet minimum requirements (qualified applicant list). - October 15-21: Screening of qualified applicants against the evaluation rubric - October 22: Meeting #4: Meeting to generate top-third list - October 23-November 1: Evaluation of top-third candidates - November 4-6: Meeting #5: Meeting to generate phone interview short list (~6-9 candidates) - November 7-13: Phone Interviews of the short list - November 14-15: Individual evaluation of phone interviewees. - November 18: Meeting #6: Meeting to select top 3, unranked, candidates for interview (entire search committee) - November 19-December 13: Contact references for top 3 - November 25-December 6: On campus interviews